1Babel

 These four faces also represent the astrological signs of Taurus the bull, Leo the lion, Scorpio, whom the Babylonians drew as an eagle, and Aquarius as the man.
 They are symbolic of Spring, Summer, Fall, and Winter in the Zodiac.
 And in this case, and since these Beasts have been depicted by Satan in this manner, I will share their identity momentarily.

 But first, let’s pause a moment and rub our eyes.
 When we were confronted by the Satanic symbolism in Dany’el 10, which transpired in this same location, there were so many overtures to Paul’s experience on the road to Damascus that we were able to make sense of it.
 Further, we had nine chapters to prepare ourselves to recognize it because Daniel was continually casting himself as an exemplar of Rabbinic Judaism and Roman Christianity.
-But this is right out of the gates of hell – and at the very beginning of the book of Ezekiel as well.
-So, had we not 21been introduced to Satan in Yasha’yah and then in Dany’el, this would have blown fuses.
+But this is right out of the gates of hell – and at the very 21beginning of the book of Ezekiel as well.
+So, had we not been introduced to Satan in Yasha’yah and then in Dany’el, this would have blown fuses.

 The picture of the fractured faces and separated wings continues…